nauam/Courses/docs/administration/security/storage-plugins/cyberark-storage.md

 ```

 :::warning
 If a full path is not specified for the new keystore, it will create the keystore in the directory the command was run from.
-Take note of all the keystore names and passwords as they are created, they will be needed to configure QW Control.
-Once the certificates and private key are in keystore(s), add them to QW Control using `qwcontrol-config.properties` or QW Control Config Management, as shown below:
+Take note of all the keystore names and passwords as they are created, they will be needed to configure Rundeck.
+Once the certificates and private key are in keystore(s), add them to Rundeck using `rundeck-config.properties` or Rundeck Config Management, as shown below:
 :::

 :::: tabs